openzipkin/zipkin-dependencies/README.md

                   recommended to set this to all the master nodes of the cluster.
     * `ES_NODES_WAN_ONLY`: Set to true to only use the values set in ES_HOSTS, for example if your elasticsearch cluster is in Docker.
 Defaults to false
+    * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication.
+Use when X-Pack security (formerly Shield) is in place.
+By default no username or password is provided to elasticsearch.
+    * `ES_SSL`: Set to `true` when connections to elasticsearch must use TLS/SSL.
+Defaults to `false`.

 Example usage: